ggerganov/ggwave/examples/r2t2/README.md

 ## Applications

 This tool can be useful when you need to transmit data from air-gapped machines.
 The hardware requirements are very low-cost - you only need a PC speaker.
-Automated scripts can be configured to periodically emit some data about the machine, which can be received by someone nearby running the `r2t2` receiver application.
+For example, an automated script can be configured to periodically emit some data about the machine, which can be received by someone nearby running the `r2t2` receiver application.

 ## Requirements